zero-to-prod/service-models/README.md

 composer require zero-to-prod/service-model
 ```

-Use the trait in your model.
+Use the `ServiceModel` trait in your model.

 Add properties to your model that match the keys of your data.